 - 4.10.1 Where a scheme provides for a survivor's pension for any one member, then a survivor's pension on death before and after retirement should be valued for all members.
-This should be based on 50% of the members' scheme benefits, including temporary pensions, after allowing for any commutation, early retirement reduction or late retirement increase where the member's benefit is already in payment, with the adjustments applied as detailed in paragraph 4.4.1. - 4.10.2 Conversely, where a scheme does not provide for a survivor's pension on the death of any member, except for internally annuitised benefits where the member has purchased a joint life annuity as discussed further in section 4.12, no death benefits should be valued for any member. - 4.10.3 No survivor's pension should be valued in the case of benefits derived from contributions that have been internally annuitised and where the member has elected to receive a single life pension only as discussed further in section 4.12. - 4.10.4 Where the member's benefits would have been restricted by the compensation cap the survivor's benefit that should be valued is equal to 50% of the member's pension as restricted by the cap and the 90% compensation level. - 4.10.5 Pre-retirement lump sum death benefits (including refunds of contributions) do not need to be included.
-However, it would be acceptable to include such benefits on the grounds of prudence. - 4.10.6 Similarly, any post-retirement guarantee period provided by a scheme which relates to payment of pension/lump sum to a qualifying dependant does not need to be included in the liabilities.
+This should be based on 50 per cent of the member's scheme benefits, including temporary pensions, after allowing for any commutation, early retirement reduction or late retirement increase where the member's benefit is already in payment, with the adjustments applied as detailed in paragraph 4.4.1. - 4.10.2 Conversely, where a scheme does not provide for a survivor's pension on the death of any member, except for internally annuitised benefits where the member has purchased a joint life annuity as discussed further in section 4.12, no death benefits should be valued for any member. - 4.10.3 No survivor's pension should be valued in the case of benefits derived from contributions that have been internally annuitised and where the member has elected to receive a single life pension only as discussed further in section 4.12.

+- 4.10.4 Pre-retirement lump sum death benefits (including refunds of contributions) do not need to be included.
+However, it would be acceptable to include such benefits on the grounds of prudence. - 4.10.5 Similarly, any post-retirement guarantee period provided by a scheme which relates to payment of pension/lump sum to a qualifying dependant does not need to be included in the liabilities.
 However, it would be acceptable to include these benefits on the grounds of prudence.